jpedropereira/no-waste/README.md

 In order to be able to use this application, you need to have an API key for Spoontacular's API (you can obtain it [here](https://spoonacular.com/food-api/) ).
 You should then assign the API key to an environment variable named "SPOONTACULAR_API_KEY".
 The SECRET_KEY in the settings.py file should also be defined in an environment variable.
 A requirements.txt file is provided with this project.
 You also need to have PostregeSQL installed in your machine.
 You should create a database to work with this application.
 In settings.py, you should configure the DATABASES settings with the name of your database, username, password, host, and port number.
-The username and password should be assigned to environment variables named POSTGRES_USER and POSTGRES_PASS respectively, while the rest can be added directly to the settings.
+These should be assigned to environmental variables named POSTGRESQL_DB_NAME, POSTGRESQL_USER, POSTGRESQL_PASS, POSTGRESQL_HOST, and POSTGRESQL_PORT respectively.

     DATABASES = {
         'default': {
             'ENGINE': 'django.db.backends.postgresql',
-            'NAME': 'your_database_name,
+            'NAME': os.getenv("POSTGRESQL_DB_NAME"),
-            'USER': os.getenv("POSTGRES_USER"),
+            'USER': os.getenv("POSTGRESQL_USER"),
-            'PASSWORD': os.getenv("POSTGRES_PASS"),
+            'PASSWORD': os.getenv("POSTGRESQL_PASS"),
-            'HOST': 'localhost',
+            'HOST': os.getenv("POSTGRESQL_HOST"),
-            'PORT': '5432',
+            'PORT': os.getenv("POSTGRESQL_PORT"),
         }
     }

 You should have Python 3.10.4 or higher to run this application.
 A requirements.txt with all the required packages and versions.